 - Support farmers and growers who practice chemical-free farming

 - Improve your work environment

 As with environmental pollutants, there are thousands of harmful chemicals in our food, water, soil and air.
-Some of the biggest offenders are found in:
+Here are some of the biggest offenders:

 - Personal care products

 - Cleaning products